NV83-GitHub/carousel/README.md

 Could be better with

 <ul>
-    <li>Adjusting the images somehow to get them to conform to the same size without cropping or deformaing the image</li>
+    <li>Adjusting the images somehow to get them to conform to the same size without cropping or stretching the image</li>
     <li>Automated slide transitions</li>
     <li>Text on slide</li>
     <li>Indicator of wich slide is on with some visual cues like points on the bottom</li>